-The goal of taking English As A Second Language (ESL) at Trent is to acquire the reading, writing and speaking skills necessary to assume university level research.
-By the end of ESL training Trent students should be able to read and comprehend material published in peer-reviewed journals and scholarly books.
-However, for the first few levels of ESL training with this material is not suitable.
+The goal of taking English As A Second Language (ESL) at Trent is to acquire the reading, writing, listening, and speaking skills necessary to conduct university-level research.
+Through ESL courses, Trent students learn to read and comprehend material published in peer-reviewed journals, scholarly books, and other academic sources.

 When you do your research, it's important to know where to look and what you will find there.
 You won't find everything in one place, so think about what you want to find.

 Generally, there are three types of documents to look for.